demidko/timecobot/README.md

 ### Usage

 Use `+` to give time to another user and `-` to block him.
-Use any another message to check your balance.
+Use any another message to check your balance and see usage examples.

 ### Examples